-And we have infected several other countries, and every major city in them, with the same plague, as Backpage has gone viral.
+We infected several other countries, and every major city in them, with the same plague, as Backpage went viral.
 Those people have no recourse either, as Lacey and Larkin are protected citizens of the United States.
 And we protected them as established Backpage online sex trafficking in the following countries:

 In 1996, circulation of the Village Voice was so low they had started giving it away for free.